kevinfjiang/hello-neighbor/FINAL-REPORT.md

 Once we have our lower bounds, we go through the lower bounds in ascending order and compute the actual distance.
 Once the lower bounds of data exceeds the lowest distance so far, that means there's no way the subsequent data is better than what we've seen.
 This step should happen in a constant number of comparisons.

+## How to Run
+### Download data
+Download [siftsmall.tar.gz](http://corpus-texmex.irisa.fr/) (or any of the datasets) and create a directory called data with its contents.

+### Compile the Binaries
+If you want to compile the binaries and run them, run `stack --copy-bins --local-bin-path bin install`, and it will create a bin folder locally

+### Use ThreadScope
+Here's how to use ThreadScope to look at parallel performance (with mpar).
+First, clone the [ThreadScope repo](https://github.com/haskell/ThreadScope/releases).
+Then,
+1. `cabal new-build --enable-profiling`
+2. `NUM_TRAIN=2000 NUM_QUERY=50 NUM_BASES=50 cabal exec -- mpar +RTS -N -l -RTS`, where -N indicates the number of cores.
+Feel free to adjust NUM_TRAIN, NUM_QUERY, and NUM_BASES.
+3. `threadscope mpar.eventlog`

 ## Experiments
 TODO: